Quantum Principal Bundles and Yang-Mills-Scalar-Matter Fields: Abstract

 \section{Abstract}

-This paper aims to develop a {\it non--commutative geometrical} version of the theory of Yang--Mills and space--time scalar matter fields.
-To accomplish this purpose, we will {\it dualize} the geometrical formulation of this theory, in which principal $G$--bundles, principal connections, and linear representations play the most important role.
-In addition, we will present the {\it non--commutative geometrical Lagrangian} of the system as well as the {\it non--commutative geometrical associated field equations}.
-At the end of this work, we show an illustrative example.
+The aim of this paper is to develop a \emph{non--commutative geometrical} version of the theory of Yang--Mills and space--time scalar matter fields for Riemannian manifolds.
+To achieve this, we \emph{dualize the geometrical formulation} of the \emph{classical} theory, in which principal $G$--bundles, principal connections, and linear representations play a central role.
+In addition, we introduce the \emph{non--commutative geometrical action} of the system together with the corresponding \emph{non--commutative geometrical field equations}.
+Finally, we conclude by presenting two illustrative examples.